numpy/numpy/doc/source/user/basics.broadcasting.rst

 shown below, the values in ``observation`` describe the weight and height of an athlete to be classified.
-The ``codes`` represent different classes of athletes. [#f1]_ Finding the closest point requires calculating the distance between observation and each of the codes.
+The ``codes`` represent different classes of athletes. [#f1]_ Finding the closest point requires calculating the distance between the observation and each of the codes.
 The shortest distance provides the best match.
 In this example, ``codes[0]`` is the closest class indicating that the athlete is likely a basketball player.